-Rule 144A (Securities Law) Explained
+Rule 144A (Securities Law) Definition

 Rule 144A is an exemption from the registration requirements prescribed in section 5 of the Securities Act.
 It allows public reselling of restricted and control securities without a registration if certain conditions are met.

-A Little More About Rule 144A Transactions
+A Little More on What is Rule 144A

 The Securities Act of 1933 makes it mandatory for all the securities issued by a company to be registered with the Securities and Exchange Commission before any public offering or sale.
 Rule 144A provides a ‘safe harbor’ exemption to the sellers.
 This exemption can be used for reselling securities to the qualified buyers.
 The qualified buyers must be some institutions and not any individual.
 The rule allows the institutions to trade these securities among themselves avoiding a registration process.